Our top pick for

 The majors have a proven history of making money.
 They can break down their costs into per tonnage and overall make it easier for investors to evaluate their share price.

-The old saying goes: if you can't grow it you have to mine it.
-Thanks to its long history, economic viability and global demand, the mining industry holds great potential for profit, and mining stocks can pay strong dividends.
+Thanks to its long history, economic viability and global demand, the mining industry holds great potential for profit.
+ASX mining stocks can pay strong dividends and represent stable long-term value for many investors.

 Many industries rely on mining efforts to produce the materials needed to manufacture their wares and services.
 Without cobalt, electric vehicle manufacturers would flounder.
 Without uranium, we wouldn't have nuclear energy.